rvesse/stardog-docs/src/docs/security.html.md

     SSLCertificateFile        server.pem
     <Directory /> SSLRequireSSL </Directory>
     ProxyPass        /        http://127.0.0.1:12345/

-[^6]: A complete
-configuration file is not provided because the minimal configuration file required by Apache is more detailed than the configuration file required by lighttpd.The configuration directives shown are those necessary to enable SSL and reverse proxying.

 This configuration depends on the SSL certificate and private key being located in the `server.pem` file in the Apache server root.
 It also